JacobBersheba89/Analyses_Python_API_Testing/fa_analyse/README.md

 a whole bunch of interesting tools in dash.. just choose them and master them.. :D I will continue this week i hope.. ;-)

-I think.. no one will read this code.. so doesn´t metter..
+I think.. no one will read this code.. so doesn´t metter.. today continue.. what do you think :)